 Developing a powerful “Summary of Qualifications” for your resume

 A summary of qualifications is a branding statement that introduces the resume.
-It usually consists of between three to six brief, concise, strongly stated assertions or summary statements that will immediately lead the prospective employer to see you as a person who effectively does what he or she needs done.
+It usually consists of between three to six brief, concise, strongly stated assertions or summary statements that will immediately lead the prospective employer to see you as a person who effectively does what he or she needs to be done.

 This approach works best when you have a clear idea of where you want to go – its success depends on the position sought.
 How can you identify yourself as the person who can get the job done if you don’t know what the job is?
 Therefore, meet with a career counselor to help define your goals in preparation for writing a summary of qualifications